wix-incubator/wix-restaurants-api/Analytics.md

 With the Wix Restaurants Analytics API you can query for stats about your online ordering activities.

 ## Restaurant Orders Stats
-Querying for online ordering stats of a specific restaturant can be done using the following endpoint:
+Querying for online ordering stats of a specific restaurant can be done using the following endpoint:

 ~~~
 GET https://analytics.wixrestaurants.com/v1/restaurants/{restaurant_id}/orders/stats